samechikson/chorus-engineering-interview/README.md

 ## Prompt

-Lets make a Pokemon Team builder!
+Lets make a Pokémon Team builder!

-We want to create a way to select 6 pokemon to be on our team.
+We want to create a way to select 6 Pokémon to be on our team.

 The UI should allow the user to:
-1. View a list of the first 150 Pokemon
+1. View a list of the first 150 Pokémon
-2. Select from the list of pokemon
+2. Select from the list of Pokémon
-3. Submit the pokemon that we have selected to the backend.
+3. Submit the Pokémon that we have selected to the backend.

+It does not have to be a beautiful UX experience.
+We're aiming for functional.

 ### Completion Criteria
 1. There should be a profile table
-2. There should be a table for pokemon related to a profile (up to 6)
+2. There should be a table for Pokémon related to a profile (up to 6)
 3. The UI should allow for a profile to be created.
-4. The UI should show a list of pokemon
+4. The UI should show a list of Pokémon
-5. The UI should allow the profile to have up to 6 pokemon applied
+5. The UI should allow the profile to have up to 6 Pokémon applied
-6. The UI should have a way to submit profile and pokemon to the backend for storage in the DB.
+6. The UI should have a way to submit profile and Pokémon to the backend for storage in the DB.